 - 1st 30 minute session is FREE in order to gauge a working alliance.

-- Student COUNSELLORS on PLACEMENT with proof of course attendance £15 per hour.
+- Student COUNSELLORS on PLACEMENT with proof of course attendance £20 per hour as I appreciate the significant cost involved in Counselling Training.

 There are no discounts for 'block' booking sessions as I believe a client is autonomous and has the right to change their mind or counsellor at any given time and I would not want anyone to feel obligated to come because of a financial arrangement.